Sunday, 15 February 2026

 The 25th of October 1854 saw one of the most foolish and disgraceful actions ever seen on a battlefield.
 About 700 mounted men of the British Light Brigade attacked a Russian army positioned at the end of a shallow valley in Crimea.

-The order to attack was short, ambiguous and misunderstood.
-Despite the obvious foolishness, the brigade trotted into the valley and into a cauldron of cannon fire, shells from the front, from the right and the left burst among them.
+The order to attack, written on a piece of paper, was short, ambiguous and misunderstood.
+Despite knowing it was against all rules of war, the brigade trotted into the valley and into a cauldron of cannon fire.
+Shells hurtled down from the sides of the valley, from the Russian guns ahead and burst among them.
 The slaughter of horses and men was terrible.
-Yet they reached the Russian guns and attacked the gunners, but as they passed beyond, the massed formation of Russian cavalry lay ahead.
+Yet many still reached the Russian guns and attacked the gunners, but as they passed through the smoke beyond the guns they met the massed ranks of Russian cavalry.
 They had no option but to retreat and run the gauntlet of the shells once again.
 It was worse than the advance.
 Only 195 of the 700 returned to safety.

 When the poet Tennyson read the report of the charge in The Times he wrote his well-known poem which contains these lines: